Watch Out for This (Bumaye)

 "Watch Out for This (Bumaye)" is a song performed by American electronic music group Major Lazer from their album Free the Universe.
 It features vocals from Jamaican singer Busy Signal and Dutch producers The Flexican and FS Green and was released on Diplo's Mad Decent label and the French Because Music label.

 The song is a vocal version of the song "Bumaye" by The Flexican and FS Green, from The Flexican's 2011 release Yours Truly: The Mixtape Part II, which itself is a redux of the 2005 song of the same name originally by The Flexican and Typhoon.
 "Bumaye", as well as "Watch Out for This (Bumaye)", contains a sample of the song "María Lionza" by Willie Colón and Rubén Blades from their 1978 album Siembra and "Carnaval de Arequipa", written by the author Benigno Ballón Farfán from Peru.
 A remix version of the song features Puerto Rican reggaeton singer Daddy Yankee.

 A remix EP was released for free in June 2013, featuring a variety of remixes and cover versions.
 Later, a remix by Flinch and a VIP remix by Ape Drums and 2Deep were both released for free.

 The song was featured in trailers for French film Qu'est-ce qu'on a fait au Bon Dieu?, and was certified platinum in France by the UPFI in 2013.

+They performed the song on 22 February 2026 at the closing ceremony of the Milan / Cortina Olympic Winter Games at the Verona Arena in Verona, Italy.